renovatebot/renovate/docs/usage/config-presets.md

 ## Gitea-hosted Presets

 It is also possible to host your preset config using just a regular Gitea repository and without needing to publish it to npmjs.
-In such cases Renovate will simply look for a `renovate.json` file in the default branch, (for now only the _master_ branch is supported).
+In such cases Renovate will simply look for a `renovate.json` file in the default branch, (for now only the `master` branch is supported). ???TODO: Does Gitea support `main` now???

 To host your preset config on Gitea: